-If the dog has already lost one eye to primary glaucoma and the remaining eye is at high risk for developing glaucoma, there are choices for treatment.
+If the dog has already lost one eye to primary glaucoma and the remaining eye does not have glaucoma, it is at high risk for developing glaucoma and there are choices for treatment.
 The most common choice is lifetime prophylactic medical treatment (glaucoma eye drops) and frequent IOP measurements.
-Complementary and alternative medicine (CAM) for these patients is also strongly recommended, consisting of lifetime supplementation with a pharmaceutical-grade canine antioxidant vision supplement, Ocu-GLO™ (see www.OcuGLO.com).
-Controlling stress and using leashes attached to harnesses are also important.
+Complementary and alternative medicine (CAM) for these patients is also strongly recommended, consisting of daily lifetime supplementation with a specific canine antioxidant vision supplement.
+Controlling stress and using leashes attached to harnesses are also important for these patients.

-Note: If the eye is blind, controlling glaucoma with long-term medical and CAM treatment is usually not the best choice, because eventually it fails, requiring surgery to relieve chronic discomfort.
-Medical treatment delays the inevitable, in most cases.
+Note: If the eye is blind, controlling glaucoma with long-term medical and CAM treatment is usually not the best choice, because eventually the glaucoma WILL fail to be controlled, requiring surgery to relieve chronic discomfort.
+Medical treatment of a blind eye delays the inevitable, in most cases.
 Why commit to lifetime medical treatment for an eye that will never see again?
 Also, the cost of glaucoma medications and ophthalmic examinations is not cheap–usually this is a far greater expense than the cost of removing the blind eye.
 Do not be fooled into thinking that your pet’s blind, enlarged, glaucomatous eye is not bothering them.
 It is.
 Besides surgical eye removal, there are other surgical choices depending on the desired cosmetic outcome, cost, and the patient’s general health.
 For example if the pet is not in good general health, then a prolonged surgery under general anesthesia might not be possible.
 However, there is a very brief procedure (for dogs only) called intravitreal injection (or “chemical ablation”, or “pharmacologic ablation”) in which a drug that lowers the IOP is injected into the eye while the dog is briefly anesthetized. (see chart below).

 THERAPY FOR POTENTIALLY VISUAL EYES: